Search for gravitational-wave bursts in the third Advanced LIGO-Virgo run with coherent WaveBurst enhanced by Machine Learning: Results

 \subsection{Sensitivity of three-detector network HLV}

-We test the ML-enhanced cWB on HLV data using the same set of simulated signals as for HL network.
+We test the ML-enhanced cWB on HLV data using the same set of simulated signals as for the HL network.
 For brevity, we report the results only in terms of $h_\mathrm{rss50}$ and sensitivity volume (Table~\ref{tab:hrss}, Figure~\ref{fig:O3_GainVolume_HLV}).
-Compared to the standard HLV analysis, the ML-enhanced cWB improves the $h_\mathrm{rss50}$ for 25 over the 29 ad-hoc waveforms considered.
-Furthermore, the sensitivity volume is enhanced for all SG and WNB waveforms, for 2 over 4 GA, for 7 over 9 ringdowns, for all supernovae waveforms considered and for 3 over 4 cosmic strings waveforms.

-Overall, the improvements obtained with the XGBoost post-production are less evident in the HLV network than in HL.
-Analyzing the HLV results for O3a and O3b separately, we observe that ML-enhanced cWB provides a sharper enhancement in O3a than in O3b.
-The O3b analysis is in fact more challenging, since the data presents a higher rate of short-duration noise transients due to lousy seasonal weather at the detectors' sites, including the less sensitive detector, Virgo.
+Compared to the standard HLV analysis, the ML-enhanced cWB improves the $h_\mathrm{rss50}$ for 48 out of the 53 considered waveforms~\footnote{While a light degradation of performances for a few waveforms can be considered acceptable when using ML-enhanced cWB, in the case of the Abdikamalov supernova waveform \cite{Abdikamalov_2014}, the $h_\mathrm{rss50}$ increases by a factor of 4.
+The simulated events for such waveform have a time-frequency evolution similar to short-duration transient noise and belong to a Qa-Qp region not entirely covered by our signal training set.
+This resulted in a poor separation from blip glitches on O3b data in the HLV configuration, see Appendix~\ref{sec:xgb}.}.
+Also, the sensitive volume $\mathcal{V}$ improves for 36 out of the 42 considered waveforms.

-The detection performance of ML-enhanced cWB in HLV is still not as good as those in HL for all the benchmarks considered in this work, see Table~\ref{tab:hrss}.
-This is still a matter of investigation.
-Here we remark that in order to take full advantage of the addition of Virgo, the analysis should search for both GW polarization components, which cannot be assumed as correlated to preserve the generality of the search.
-This generalization complicates the discrimination of signals from glitches with respect to the analysis of HL alone, where both instruments sense approximately the same GW polarization component from most sky directions.
-In practice, for what concerns detection efficiency at the same statistical confidence, the balance between rejection power of glitches and reconstruction of GW signals still favors HL with respect to HLV on O3 data also in the case of ML-enhanced cWB.
+Analyzing the HLV results for O3a and O3b separately, we observe that ML-enhanced cWB search demonstrates better performance in O3a.
+The O3b analysis is more challenging due to a significantly higher rate of short-duration noise transients.
+We remark that in order to take full advantage of the addition of Virgo data, the analysis should search for both GW polarization components.
+In order to preserve the generality of the search, those polarization components cannot be assumed to be correlated.
+This is not the case for the HL network, where both instruments sense approximately the same GW polarization component from most sky directions.
+Therefore, the HLV analysis provides a less efficient discrimination of glitches, resulting in a lower detection efficiency of GW signals at a given statistical confidence.